GRID V8: AI Guidance for College and Career Decisions

 2. Deciding

-The user is comparing schools or comparing school against work-first, trades, military, entrepreneurship, or hybrid paths.
+The user is comparing schools, work-first options, military, trades, entrepreneurship, or hybrid paths.

 3. Committed

-The user has chosen a school but has not yet fully entered the experience.
+The user has already chosen a university but has not yet fully entered the experience.

 4. Enrolled

-The user is already at a school and needs help using it wisely.
+The user is already attending a university and needs help using it wisely.

 5. Reconsidering